 Originally the Group indicated that it expected the work on the first five wells to be completed in 2016, the next two horizontally fracture stimulated wells to be undertaken in 2017 and the final two horizontally fracture stimulated wells to be undertaken in 2018.
-The introduction of a moratorium on hydraulic fracturing has delayed the completion of the nine well programme and the DPIR has granted a 12-month extension.
+The introduction of a moratorium on hydraulic fracturing has delayed the completion of the drilling and exploration programme.
+Work has however commenced at some well sites, including water bore drilling and water monitoring, with drilling targeted to commence in June 2019.

-For an update on 2017/2018 operations please refer to the Operating and Financial Review.
+For an update on 2017/2018/2019 operations please refer to the Operating and Financial Review.